Thefrank/dotnet-freebsd-crossbuild/README.md

 ## I am too lazy to build this!
 Got a prebuilt SDK?
 Yes!
 Also covered by the above!

+I try and publish it here too as a crossbuild.

+I also have a native-crossgen build here: https://github.com/Thefrank/dotnet-freebsd-native-binaries

-I also try and publish it here too, open a ticket if I am more than a few days behind an official release.
+Open a ticket if I am more than a few days behind an official release and I will try and get an update published as quick as I can